theo-sim-dev/mui-alert-provider/README.md

 ## Features

-- Floating stacks of MUI Alerts that integrate seamlessly with any web UI.
+- Floating stacks of MUI Alerts that integrate seamlessly into any web UI.
-- Utilizes the [Context API](https://react.dev/reference/react/hooks#context-hooks) and [React Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) to enable quick integration with any React application.
+- Powered by the [Context API](https://react.dev/reference/react/hooks#context-hooks) and [React Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) for quick setup in any React app.
+- Trigger alerts from anywhere in your component tree — no prop drilling needed.
-- Fully customizable to match your application's design.
+- Fully customizable to match your app’s look and feel.
-- Built with accessibility in mind, fully meeting MUI's accessibility requirements to ensure an inclusive experience for all users.
+- Built with accessibility in mind, meeting MUI’s standards to ensure an inclusive experience for all users.

 ## Installation